CMB-S4/s4example/README.md

 choose the correct example starting point (pure python or hybrid python / C++) for your use case and then run the included script:

-    %> ./create.sh <template name> <new package name>
+    %> ./create.sh <template name> <new package name> <path to local git checkout>

 For example:

-    %> ./create.sh python s4newpackage
+    %> ./create.sh python s4newpackage ~/git/s4newpackage

 OR

-    %> ./create.sh python_cpp s4newpackage
+    %> ./create.sh python_cpp s4newpackage ~/git/s4newpackage

-This will produce a directory of files for your new package.
-Copy the contents of this directory into the git checkout for your package.
-Use the `-a` option so that "dot" files (like `.travis`) are copied as well.
-For example:

-    %> cp -a s4newpackage/ /path/to/git/s4newpackage/
+This will populate the git checkout `~/git/s4newpackage` with the contents of the template and will substitute your package name (`s4newpackage`) everywhere.

 ## Step 3:  Commit the Files

-Go into your git checkout where you just placed these new files and do:
+Go into your git checkout where you just placed these new files (`~/git/s4newpackage` in the previous example) and do:

     %> git status